 In many parts of the world, people are accustomed to living, working, and sleeping in a hot climate.
 For the rest of us who have to deal with changing seasons and heatwaves, it can be difficult to get comfortable.
 This makes getting a full night of restful sleep much harder as you’re trying not to suffocate in your own bed.

 A lack of sleep can be damaging to our physical and mental health, causing irritation, headaches, brain fog, and exhaustion.
 Not to worry, though; there are quite a few steps you can take to get better sleep in the heat, whether you are generally a good sleeper or not.
-In this article, we’ve assembled the top advice for and solutions to this problem.
+In this article, we’ve assembled the top advice for and solutions on how to stay cool at night in bed.

 How to Sleep Better When It's Hot Outside

-Before discussing fans and ACs, let's start with several well-tested steps that will help you feel more comfortable, even if it's hot in the room.
+Before discussing fans and ACs, let's start with several well-tested steps that will help you to stay cool while sleeping.

 Assess Your Sleeping Environment